Published: August 10, 2020

 Unity Trust Bank HR Director Julia Tarpey shares her experience of operating through lockdown at Unity.

 When lockdown first started in March, I felt that Unity was uniquely placed to support its customers.
-Unity Connect, our UK Customer Service Centre enabled customers to speak directly to one of my colleagues, we aim to answer all calls within 15 seconds with 92% first call resolution.
+Unity Connect, our UK Customer Service Centre enabled customers to speak directly to one of my colleagues, we aim for 92% first call resolution.
 I feel proud of this level of service and feedback from our customers confirms they really value the human interaction.
 At the height of the pandemic I heard someone on the news say, “It’s Time for Unity”, this struck a chord with me and I used this as the subject line for my regular emails to our colleagues across the business.

 We invoked our Business Continuity Plan and rapidly migrated to home working in mid-March, just before the lockdown was announced.
 We had little time to prepare and it felt like a very sudden change to our way of working.
 Pulling together and mobilising remotely enabled us to avoid furloughing any of our 115 employees.